dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 That said, I think it's fine to publicly state "this is how you can send me money" - which is, in part, what the current spec does.
-With the proposed [on-chain zap spec][onchain-zaps-proposal] this transforms into something like "this is my identity-bound payment info and _on top of that_ here are all my bank statements—past, present, and future—feel free to spy on all my financial activity forever."
+With the proposed on-chain zap spec this transforms into something like "this is my identity-bound payment info and _on top of that_ here are all my bank statements—past, present, and future—feel free to spy on all my financial activity forever."